 Le Sueur County has set aside AIS Prevention Aid funds for new infestations/introductions of Aquatic Invasive Species that are found within the County.
 Early detection and management is crucial to minimize the spread and impacts of the new infestation/introduction within a body of water and to surrounding bodies of water.

 The picture to the left is Eurasian Watermilfoil (EWM) that was removed from Lake Francis in the fall of 2018.
 This was a continued effort to control an EWM infestation that began in 2017.
 Hand removal was selected due to the healthy population of native aquatic vegetation that resides in Lake Francis.
 Eurasian Watermilfoil is still being actively managed in Lake Francis by the Lake Association.

-Eurasian Watermilfoil was detected this summer in Upper Sakatah Lake in the summer of 2020.
+Eurasian Watermilfoil was detected in Upper Sakatah Lake in the summer of 2020.
 The presence of Eurasian Watermilfoil was located on the south side of the lake, in sparse patches, and found in shallow water.
 Le Sueur County informed neighboring counties and soil and water conservations districts, lake associations, and watercraft inspectors of the new infestation.
 Additionally, an article was posted in the local paper.

 Le Sueur County partnered with the Waterville Lakes Association and the Minnesota DNR to treat the Eurasian Watermilfoil that was present.
 The treatment was completed on September 22, 2020.
 A chemical treatment was used, specifically 2,4-D Anime.
-Upper Sakatah Lake will be surveyed in the spring to see how the chemical treatment worked, and if additional treatment methods are needed.
+Upper Sakatah Lake will be surveyed in 2021 to see how the chemical treatment worked, and if additional treatment methods are needed.